GwennaelBuchet/zenibar/cards/README.md

 Each RFID card contains only 1 data: the userID.
 UOther user data is stored in the main server.
 RFID cards are only used to identify the costumers.

+## Additional Setup
+sudo pip install ConfigParser

+## zenibar.cfg
+Encapsulate configuration for the reader : main server URL, reader's ID.

+This file is used by ReadCards.py application.

 ## WriteCard.py
 _Arguments_:
 - ID of the customer